mnemonic-no/caep/README.md

 ## CAEP Legacy usage

 Prior to version `0.1.0` the recommend usage was to add parser objects manually.
-This is still supported, but with this approac you will not get the validation from pydantic:
+This is still supported, but with this approach you will not get the validation from pydantic:

 ```python
 >>> import caep